The Six City Strategy – Open and smart services

 Three priority axes of the strategy

-With Open and Agile Cities Strategy the cities solve their challenges in three priority axes: Open Innovation Environments, Open Data and Interfaces, and Open Inclusion.
+With The Six City Strategy the cities solve their challenges in three priority axes: Open Innovation Environments, Open Data and Interfaces, and Open Inclusion.
 30% of the Finnish population lives in the cities involved.
 The development platform formed by the cities through the joint strategy is sufficiently large to be a world-class reference point.

 - In Open Innovation Environments the cities develop physical and digital tools, methods and innovation environments to foster the creation of new products and services in real urban environments.